Cascais-Portugal.com

 The train from Lisbon to Cascais

-Another popular day trip destination within the Lisbon region is the town of Sintra.
-Nestled within the cooling hills of the Serra de Sintra, it boasts extravagant villas, ancient castles and the magnificent Palácio Nacional da Pena.
+Another popular day trip destination within the Lisbon region is the town of Sintra, set within the cool, forested hills of the Serra de Sintra.
+Sintra has extravagant villas, ancient castles and the magnificent Palácio Nacional da Pena, and overall it has many more varied sights and attractions than Cascais.

 Insight: Never try to combine Sintra and Cascais in a single day of sightseeing.
-Each town needs at least one day to fully appreciate, and Sintra needs almost two days.
+Each town needs at least one day to fully appreciate, and Sintra really needs two.

 The beautiful Palácio Nacional da Pena in Sintra is one of the finest tourist attractions in Portugal